 Once an online test session has started, there are several tasks the test administrator may be responsible for, including resuming students, locking/unlocking sessions, and marking tests complete.
-The test administrator must have his or her own device to monitor the session and perform these actions.
+The test administrator must have their own device to monitor the session and perform these actions.

 The test administrator can use the Students in Sessions page to monitor students as they progress through each test session.
 The top of the Students in Sessions page contains a status bar for each test session.
-Underneath the status bar, each student will be listed, and the test administrator will be able to see the status of any particular student, as shown on the following page.
+Underneath the status bar, each student will be listed, and the test administrator will be able to see the status of any particular student, as shown below.

-B. Test administrator Tasks in PAN
+B. Test Administrator Tasks in PAN